sfletc/scram/docs/index.md

 The SCRAM pipeline is developed by Stephen Fletcher at Bernie Carroll's Laboratory, School of Chemistry and Molecular Biosciences, University of Queensland, Australia

+If you use it, please cite:

+Fletcher SJ, Boden M, Mitter N, Carroll BJ.
+(2018) SCRAM: a pipeline for fast index-free small RNA read alignment and visualization. <i>Bioinformatics</i>.
+2018 Mar 15. doi: 10.1093/bioinformatics/bty161

 ----
 [1.
 Installation](#scram-pipeline-installation)